-The Dunnottar School and Vocational Centre in Castries caters to over one hundred special education students.
-For the past six years, Kate McKay has been volunteering a month at a time at the school, as well as helping to raise funds for them.
-In a first for the Caribbean, Kate introduced Clicker 7 to one of their classrooms and it has made an immense difference to the students’ writing and self-esteem:
+The Dunnottar School and Vocational Centre in Castries caters for over one-hundred students with special educational needs.
+For the past six years, Kate McKay has been volunteering a month at a time at the school as well as helping to raise funds for them.
+In a first for the Caribbean, Kate introduced Clicker to their classroom and it has made an immense difference to the students’ writing and self-esteem:

 “The unit I was working with this year (Dunnottar Multi Disabled Centre, DMDC) is a relatively new unit for Dunnottar, and ever since I visited it two years ago, I just knew that Clicker was needed for the students there.

 I set up a Clicker Set very quickly, then using switch access, had a child working independently on an exercise after just two minutes, high-fiving me each time he succeeded, and having his self-esteem go through the roof!